okiyuki99/ShinyBayesianAB/README.md

 # ShinyBayesianAB
-A shiny apps for Bayesian AB Test
+A shiny app for Bayesian A/B Testing.
+The implementation is based on bayesAB package built and maintained by Frank Portman.

 https://okiyuki.shinyapps.io/ShinyBayesianAB/